Presence on the shop floor A

 "I built the predictive turnover model for my previous employer.
 Cohort analysis, skills gap mapping, retention curves.
 It's the core of my work."

-Outsider perspective on internal dynamics
+Outsider perspective

 Evident